iotaledger/wasplib/contracts/rust/wasmlib/docs/Init.md

 }
 ```

-In the next sections we will go deeper into explaining how function parameters
+In the next sections we will go deeper into explaining how to access function
-are passed to a smart contract function and how to interact with the state
+parameters that were passed to a smart contract function and how to interact
-storage.
+with the state storage.

 Next: [Function Parameters](Params.md)